0nix/ggj21/twine/evidence_questioning.md

 "Was it right, what they did to you?"

-Loud electronic chimes and screeching metal doors take you out of your own mind, again in the same room, again in front of Sessler, the very manifestation of a nicotine stain, and Bayer, a stone statue who quoted the rules like holy scripture. /n/n "Shall we begin, Agent, Lieutenant?"
+Loud electronic chimes and screeching metal doors take you out of your own mind, again in the same room, again in front of Sessler, the very manifestation of a nicotine stain, and Bayer, a stone statue who quoted the rules like holy scripture. /n/n "Shall we start again?
+Agent?
+Lieutenant?"
 Bayer says, breaking the ice and motioning towards you to deliver the most recent surveillance notes.
 Sessler didn't respond.
 He just grunted his approval like he was sending away a waiter for getting his order wrong.

 ### 3.-- No evidence presented

 You explain that, despite what the surveillance might suggest and the repeated insistence to the contrary, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
 Though they were quite argumentative, it simply did not seem that these people presented a threat to the security of the State, nor did they appear to act in such away that would imply that they take part in any subversive activity.

-"Mark my words, Agent," Lieutenant Sessler says just above a whisper, "if by the time this investigation doesn't end I will see to it personally that you will be transferred to where the only way to tell time is a broken clock."
+"Mark my words, Agent," Lieutenant Sessler says just above a whisper, "by the time this investigation ends I will see to it personally that you will be transferred to where the only way to tell time is a broken clock."

 Sergeant Bayer does a double take, surprised by this determination.
 "I have to say Lieutenant, that's not what I would expec-"

 "No, Sergeant you misunderstand me."
 Lieutenant Sessler interrupts, savoring his words as they come out of his mouth.
 "Allow me to give you the full view of what is exactly what you are doing sabotaging this operation.
-At nine-hundred hours Monday last week we have a suspicious package appear in the perimeter of Waldsiedlung, we investigate it to find a dud bomb."
+At nine-hundred hours Monday last week we have a suspicious package appear in the perimeter of Waldsiedlung, we investigate it, and we find a bomb.
+A dud, but, a bomb nonetheless."

 Sergeant Bayer tries to intervene yet again.
-"Lieutenant, you are releasing information that the Agent most likely has no clearance to hear!"
+"Lieutenant, you are releasing information that the Agent has no clearance to hear!"

 "Bayer, I am trying to salvage this operation and you cannot wait to set a criminal free!
 At the very least you will see to it that I give the criminal in front of us a good reason to keep his job and his life!"
 Lieutenant Sessler bellows.
 Sergeant Bayer tightens his fists and starts to redden in the face.

 "A bomb was going to detonate in the innermost sanctum of our Party.
-Injure people, kill who many.
+Injure people, kill who knows how many.
 The bomb has the makings of United Left, the organization that Hassel _is_ a part of.
 So, I give you one last chance, Agent.
 You will shape up and demonstrate your usefulness to this organization or you will be processed for treason.
 You have no other options."
 Lieutenant Sessler says, looking to meet your gaze on every random eye movement you make.

 You nod in agreement.

 Sergeant Bayer takes a deep breath and relaxes his fists.
-"A -- frankly gross -- lapsus in classified information aside, your judgement is starting to come under questions Agent.
+"A -- frankly gross -- lapsus in classified information aisde, you are required to report what you see Agent.
+If you cannot find anything truly wrothy of not, then your continued involvement in this operation was a hindrance instead of an asset.
+We will see something tomorrow.
 You will report on the next proceedings, or I will have to step aside and allow Lieutenant Sessler to make good on the threats he makes.
-As he is your superior immediate officer, this will be inevitable if you continue to act in this manner.
+As he is your superior immediate officer, his wrath will inevitable if you continue to act in this manner.
 Is that clear?"

 You nod in agreement again.